carlobutelli/notes-service/README.md

 # Flask Notes API
 ---------------------
-This is a simple note api with Python Flask.
+This is a simple notes api with Python Flask and PostgreSQL.

 N.B.
 Requires Docker to be installed.